Toposware/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug Report
+name: Feature Request
-about: Create a report to help us solve bugs!
+about: Propose a new feature!
-labels: bug
+labels: feature request
 ---

 <!--